 Written by Andrew Schadegg

 Nothing says summer fishing like slinging a hollow-body frog across some scummy, matted grass.
+Learning how to frog fish is so much fun.
 It’s one of the most popular warm-water techniques and for good reason.
 It works.
 It’s one of the few techniques that can get lethargic fish to attack, even during the hottest parts of the day.

 Many anglers, especially those who are new to the game, get frustrated throwing a frog.
 It’s easy to lose a lot of fish or fail to get hooked up at all...if you don’t have the right setup.